The gyrocopter dumped her on a strip of beach and took off again before she could tell it she was wearing three coats.

 "Harrison."

-She walked the long curve of the camp back toward the water and shrugged out of the outermost coat as she went.
-The heat that had been pressing on the layers got onto the wool of the second one and sat there like a hand on her back.
+She walked the long curve of the camp back toward the water and shrugged out of the second coat as she went.
+The heat that had been pressing on the layers got onto the wool of the third one and sat there like a hand on her back.
 She tasted the air properly for the first time.
 Salt, fuel, warm canvas, something further off that was either incense or a spice she did not know yet.
 Her water spirits sat up under her ribs and looked around the way a cat looks around a new kitchen.
 Awake.
 Curious.
 Not running.

 Grandmother would have told her to drink twice as much water as she thought she needed and to mean it.

-Mist
+— Mist